RedPRL/sml-redprl/doc/src/atomic-judgment.rst

     a <= hcom universe
     a <= pre universe

-assert that ``a`` is a subuniverse of the universe of the specified kind at the omega level.
+They assert that ``a`` is a subuniverse of the universe of the specified kind at the omega level.
 Intuitively, ``a <= k universe`` would be the :ref:`subtyping judgment <jdg-subtype>` ``a <= (U omega k) type`` if we could internalize universes at the omega level.
 The realizer must be ``ax``.